 Low profile MGA Tyres

 The MGA came out on crossply tyres.
 So even when you fit a 155R15 tyre it will give you more grip than it had originally in standard form or the Twin cam with its 5.90H15 Crossply tyres.
-So when as many cars do you have 165R15 radial tyre, your steering is already heavier, slower and vaguer than was intended to be.
+So if you fit a 165R15 radial tyre, your steering is already heavier, slower and vaguer than was intended to be.
 This is diminished by fitting genuine period tyre such as the Cinturato CA67, XAS, X or XZX which is why we recommend them.

 If you truly must go larger in size than 175/70R15 or 185/70R15 really is the widest you should consider going.
-And we would suggest the Pirelli CN36 or Avon CR6ZZ are tyres that are designed to be fitted under these conditions and will diminish the derogatory effect of over tyreing a classic car.
+We would suggest the Pirelli CN36 or Avon CR6ZZ as they are tyres that are designed to be fitted under these conditions, and they will diminish the derogatory effect of over-tyreing a classic car.

-Many people will recommend tyre sizes like 195/65R15 and 205/60R15 It is worth pointing out that you should not fit inner tubes with these tyres and you should always fit inner tubes in wire wheels.
-And fitting fat tyres like that is only done to be cheap and it does spoil the handling of small light rear wheel drive sports cars.
-Michelin 15 E 13 is the perfect inner tube for an MGA
+Many people will recommend tyre sizes like 195/65R15 and 205/60R15.
+It is worth pointing out that you should not fit inner tubes with these tyres and you should always fit inner tubes in wire wheels.
+Fitting fat tyres like that does spoil the handling of small light rear wheel drive sports cars.

 The MGA was originally fitted with a 560x15 crossply tyre.
 The MGA however will benefit from a radial tyre that is more suited to the roads and traffic conditions of the modern era, offering better grip, stopping power and stability.
 A 155HR15 PIRELLI CINTURATO ™ is the closest radial alternative to a 560X15; the CINTURATO ™ would be an excellent option for your early MGA. it will keep the steering nice and light.
 The later MGA 1600 and twin cam models originally fitted a larger 590H15 Dunlop RS5.
 We would suggest the best radial alternatives would be 165HR15 Michelin XAS or 165HR15 PIRELLI CINTURATO CA67 ™.
 The CINTURATO ™ is a genuine period tire.
 As well as looking perfect, they will also keep the handling beautifully progressive and predictable.
 MG also fitted CINTURATO ™ to their later cars.
 Although the Michelin XAS was introduced later than the MGA it would have been fitted as an upgrade to many cars in the late 60's.
 The design of the XAS compliments the handling of sports cars like the MGA of the late 50's and 60's.
 It was a tyre developed to improve the directional stability of cars that were now finding themselves cruising on motorways at speeds of over 60 mph for extended times.